isragh/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac toe game with React
+tic tac toe game for telephone with React